About Mrs. Caron-

 When completing group tasks, keep conversations focused on the assignment.

 You should be well behaved when visitors or substitute teachers are in the room.
 Substitutes are required to leave me very detailed notes regarding the day's activities, especially concerning student behaviors.
 You do not want your name on ‘the report’.

 Please keep your desk neat, especially in the bin underneath.

 If you must use the lavatory facilities, please ask before we begin class.
 Your time out of the classroom should only last for a few minutes.

 Water bottles are allowed, but should never be a distraction to others.
-Take drinks quietly and if your bottle is metal, place it where it will not be knocked over and make a loud noise.

 No gum in the classroom and electronic devices must be left in your locker.